 In case you already feel bloated and need to get rid of gas there are drugs based on simethicone, an anti-foaming substance.
 That is, it promotes the formation of big gas bubbles from many smaller ones as the former are easier to move through the intestinal tube.

 The disadvantage is that it doesn’t prevent ongoing fermentation processes, only facilitates their expulsion.
-There are natural herbs that act more synergistically to reduce bloating.
+There are natural herbs that act in a more holistic manner to reduce bloating.

 Longer But Lasting Solution to Reduce and Prevent Bloating